seydx/go2rtc/README.md

 #### Prebuffer

-The prebuffer feature creates a time-based rolling buffer that stores recent packets from the stream.
+The prebuffer feature creates a time-based rolling buffer that stores recent packets from the producer.
 This allows clients to start playback from a point in the past, which is useful for reviewing events that just occurred or reducing live-edge buffering.

-Prebuffer works for both **video and audio** codecs and is configured at two levels:
+Prebuffer works for both **video and audio** codecs and is configured at the producer level:

-**Stream-level configuration** - defines the buffer duration (in seconds) maintained by go2rtc:
+**Producer-level configuration** - defines the buffer duration (in seconds) maintained by the producer:

 ```yaml
 streams: